Single Source of Truth

 A single source of truth is the place that every other place trusts.
 When information lives in multiple systems — a wiki, a planning doc, a Slack thread, an engineer's memory — there's no canonical version.
 People answer the same question differently.
 Confidence collapses.
 Decisions get made on stale data.

-A living product specification treats the code as the single source of truth and derives the human-readable spec from it on every release.
+Product observability treats the code as the single source of truth and derives the human-readable spec from it on every release.
 This is structurally different from “the wiki is our source of truth” — wikis can drift, and usually do.
 Code can't drift from itself.

 Related terms